-- (1) The amounts in column (d) reflects the second installment payment of the discretionary bonus awarded during 2016 at the recommendation of the Board to certain officers and key personnel which was paid in two equal installments in 2016 and 2017.
-See below for information regarding the discretionary bonus payments under the heading "Bonus Payments and Time-Based Equity." - (2) The amounts in column (e) and in column (f) reflect aggregate grant date fair value for each stock and option award granted during each fiscal year for each named executive officer in accordance with ASC Topic 718.
-Assumptions used in the calculation of these amounts in 2018 and 2017 are included in Note 18 to the Company's audited financial statements for the fiscal year ended December 31, 2018, included in the Company's Annual Report on Form 10-K filed with the SEC. - (3) The amounts in column (i) include the aggregate dollar amounts of all perquisites and other compensation offered by the Company which included the Company's 401(k) matching contributions, premiums on executive life insurance, premiums on long-term disability insurance, premiums for long-term care insurance (for Mr. Gill and his spouse), taxes owed with respect to payments relating to such insurance policies and a variety of other, routine perquisites, including complimentary or discounted food and drink, entertainment and related travel, clothing, gifts or similar benefits which in the aggregate are less than \$5,000 in value per year.
+- (1) The amounts in column (e) and in column (f) reflect aggregate grant date fair value for each stock and option award granted during each fiscal year for each named executive officer in accordance with ASC Topic 718.
+Assumptions used in the calculation of these amounts in 2019 and 2018 are included in Note 17 to the Company's audited financial statements for the fiscal year ended December 31, 2019, included in the Company's Annual Report on Form 10-K filed with the SEC. - (2) The amounts in column (i) include the aggregate dollar amounts of all perquisites and other compensation offered by the Company which included the Company's 401(k) matching contributions, premiums on executive life insurance, premiums on long-term disability insurance, premiums for long-term care insurance (for Mr. Gill and his spouse), taxes owed with respect to payments relating to such insurance policies, a car allowance for Mr. Gill, and other routine perquisites, including complimentary or discounted food and drink, entertainment and related travel, clothing, gifts or similar benefits which in the aggregate are less than \$5,000 in value per year.